J-O-B/ripe-recipe/README.md

 > 2. CSS3
 >   1. CSS3 is used for all styling throught this application.
 > 3. JavaScript
->   1. JavaScript (including jQuery) is used for all interactive forms and is used to compliment Python code regarding forms.
+>   1. JavaScript is used for all interactive forms and is used to compliment Python code regarding forms.
 > 4. Python
 >   1. Python is the brains behind this project.
 All website routing as well as all database information is passed via a Python program.

 ### Frameworks, Libraries & Other
 1. Gitpod
-> The GitPod is used to develop the project.
+> GitPod was used to develop the project.
 2. Git
-> The Git was used for version control to commit to Git and push to GitHub.
+> Git was used for version control to commit to Git and push to GitHub and Heroku.
 3. GitHub
-> GitHub is used to host the project.
+> GitHub is used to host the project files.
 4. Google Fonts
-> Google Fonts is used to provide the font roboto for all the text that is used in the project.
+> Google Fonts was used to provide the required fonts.
 5. Balsamiqu
-> Balsamiqu is used to create the mockup designs for the project.
+> Balsamiqu was used to create the mockup designs for the project.
 6. Materialize
-> Materialize is used for the design framework.
+> Materialize was used for the design framework.
 7. MobgoDB
-> MongoDB is the fully managed cloud database service used for the project.
+> MongoDB is the fully managed cloud database that is used for this project.
 8. Heroku
-> Heroki is the cloud platform to deploying the app.
+> Heroku is the cloud platform used for deploying this app online.
 9. Flask
 > Flask is the web framework used to provide libraries, tools and technologies for the app.
 10. Jinja
-> Jinja is used for templating Python
+> Jinja was used for templating Python
 11. Werkzeug
-> Werkzeug is used for security through password hashing
+> Werkzeug was used for password hashing in this project
+12. jQuery
+> jQuery was used throughout this project mainly to speed up programming.

 ---------------------
 ## **Testing**